elugens/hello-javascript/docs/browser-related-questions/browser-document/styles-classes.md

 ---

-### How to do you return the name of a class in JavaScript?
+### How do you return the name of a class in JavaScript?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The process of exposing or returning the name of a class can be achieved by using the className property.
+  <div><strong>Interview Response:</strong> The process of exposing or returning the name of a class can get achieved by using the className property.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />